 Book your multi-day Ireland trip with G Adventures today

-4. Learn about the Titanic in Belfast
+4. Learn about the Titanic

 The infamous Titanic was designed and built in the Belfast shipyards and has become an enduring historical symbol of the city.
 Titanic Belfast is a huge exhibition that takes visitors through everything related to the Titanic.